 5. Independence Day

 Guyana was ruled by the British until May 26th, 1966, when the country became independent.
 To celebrate this momentous day, Independence Day festivities are held annually and include a flag-raising ceremony, fireworks and a message from the president.
 Other events are also held including the two-day Guyana Food, Arts and Music festival held at the National Stadium.
 Reggae superstar Damian Marley was a past headliner at the festival, which had a massive turn-out.
 There are booths with items for sale such as paintings depicting Guyana’s beautiful landscape, and bowls and ornaments made from local materials.
 In addition, there are fashion shows and activities for kids to take part in.
-The celebration gets bigger every year so it is definitely worth the visit!
+The celebration gets bigger every year so it is definitely worth the visit during your volunteer program in Guyana!